rockboroschool/website/wp-content/plugins/all-in-one-seo-pack/readme.txt

 This ensures that your website preview is optimized for both search engines (SEO), and social media networks.

-AIOSEO also makes it easy to connect your website with Google Search Console, Bing webmaster tools, Yandex webmaster tools, Baidu webmaster tools, Google Analytics, and all other SEO webmaster tools.
+AIOSEO also makes it easy to connect your website with Google Search Console, Bing webmaster tools, Yandex webmaster tools, Baidu webmaster tools, Google Analytics, Microsoft Clarity, and all other SEO webmaster tools.

 This helps you easily measure your SEO results and progress.